Interested in a hands-on learning experience for developing LLM applications?

 6) Model development

-We will now move on to our most important step of developing our logistic regression model.
+We will now move on to the most important step of developing our logistic regression model.
 We have already fetched our machine learning model in the beginning.
-Now with a few lines of code, we’ll first create a logistic regression model which as has been imported from sci-kit learn’s linear model package to our variable named model.
+Now with a few lines of code, we’ll first create a logistic regression model which has been imported from sci-kit learn’s linear model package to our variable named model.

-Followed by this, we’ll train our model using the fit method with X_train and y_train which contain 70% of our dataset.
+Following this, we’ll train our model using the fit method with X_train and y_train which contain 70% of our dataset.
 This will be a binary classification model.

 ## fit a logistic regression model with the training dataset